August 29, 2019

 Now on with class today.
 It has been said one can use the Bible to justify virtually anything under the sun.
 To an extent I suppose this is possible in many cases.
 History offers ample evidence of the misappropriation of Scripture to justify such things as slavery and the oppression of women.
 We will do well to always remember Jesus’ encounter with Satan in the wilderness when it became apparent that Satan also read and interpreted Scripture.

 The Church is in the throes of another such controversy.
 On the surface, the controversy seems to be about human sexuality and gender.
-The bigger issue at stake; however, comes with how the Bible is read, understood and appropriated.
+The bigger issue at stake; however, comes with how the Bible is read, understood, and appropriated.
 It is beyond the scope of a post like this to delve into the complexities at hand.
 I will offer this counsel.
 Many new and at times novel readings of Scripture will emerge in support of changing what the church has always held to be orthodoxy.
 Some of these readings will seem plausible on the face of them.
 Other readings and ways of reading will feel like an exercise in biblical gymnastics to get there.
+Predictable appeals will be made to the analogies of the bible and slavery and the oppression of women as though they were on point in the present scenario.
+Be on your guard.

-The church is being asked and in places led to place Scripture on par with and interpret it according to human reason and by human experience.
+The church is being asked and in places led to place Scripture on par with and interpreted according to human reason and by human experience.
 As for me and my house, the Bible will stand in a category of its own.
 While reason and tradition and experience cannot help but influence our understanding, the Word of God will remain unrivaled in its governing authority.
 We will remain wide open to be corrected or rebuked by Scripture and even to be proven wrong in our understanding of Scripture but only in the clear light of Scripture.
 This is not about being right.
 Trust me, it would be far easier to just be proven wrong.
-This is about holy love– for God, his Word and his people.
+This is about holy love—for God, his Word, and his people.

 Lord have mercy.